lyteword/kjv/matthew/chapter-8.md

 <sup>31</sup> So the devils besought him, saying, If thou cast us out, suffer us to go away into the herd of swine.

-<sup>32</sup> And he said unto them, Go .
+<sup>32</sup> And he said unto them, Go.
 And when they were come out, they went into the herd of swine: and, behold, the whole herd of swine ran violently down a steep place into the sea, and perished in the waters.

 <sup>33</sup> And they that kept them fled, and went their ways into the city, and told every thing, and what was befallen to the possessed of the devils.